Stress, muskelspenning og stram fascie – hvordan støtte kroppen med magnesium og kollagen Aarja Health Norge

 Stress, muscle tension, and tight fascia – how to support the body with magnesium and collagen

 Tightness in the body is not always about short muscles.
-Stress, the nervous system, and connective tissue (the fascia) play a bigger role than many realize.
-Here we explain what happens – and how proper support, including magnesium and collagen, can contribute to better balance in the body.
+Stress, the nervous system, and connective tissue (fascia) play a bigger role than many realize.
+Here we explain what happens – and how proper support, including magnesium and collagen, can help improve balance in the body.

 Stress and tight fascia – what happens in the body?

-Many experience that the body feels tighter during periods of high stress.
-Maybe it is in the calves, neck, or lower back.
-Often this is interpreted as "stiff muscles," but the cause rarely lies only in the muscles.
+Many experience their body feeling tighter during periods of high stress.
+It may be in the calves, neck, or lower back.
+This is often interpreted as "stiff muscles," but the cause rarely lies solely in the muscles.

 When we are under persistent stress, the body's sympathetic nervous system – the alert system – is activated.
-This increases the basic muscle tension in the body.
-The muscles maintain a constant low-grade activation, and over time the connective tissue, known as fascia, is also affected.
+This increases the baseline muscle tension in the body.
+The muscles maintain a constant low-level activation, and over time the connective tissue, known as fascia, is also affected.

 The fascia is a continuous network of connective tissue that surrounds and connects muscles, tendons, and joints.
 It mainly consists of collagen and is closely linked to the nervous system.
 When stress levels are high, the fascia can feel less elastic and more "tight."
 What many describe as stiffness can therefore be a combination of increased muscle tone and increased tension in the connective tissue.

-With repetitive load, such as running or other endurance training, tendons and fascia are exposed to continuous mechanical stress.
-The body breaks down and rebuilds connective tissue as part of the adaptation.
-For this process to function optimally, both recovery and adequate nutrition are crucial.
+With repetitive strain, such as running or other endurance training, tendons and fascia are exposed to continuous mechanical stress.
+The body breaks down and rebuilds connective tissue as part of adaptation.
+For this process to work optimally, both recovery and adequate nutrition are crucial.

-If the load is high and recovery insufficient, it can lead to:
+If the strain is high and recovery insufficient, it can lead to:

-Here, both regulation of the nervous system and support for connective tissue are important.
+Here, both nervous system regulation and support for connective tissue become important.

 Magnesium and muscle tension

-Magnesium is an essential mineral that plays a key role in normal muscle function and regulation of the nervous system.
+Magnesium is an essential mineral that plays a key role in normal muscle function and nervous system regulation.
 It is involved in the body's ability to both contract and relax muscles.

 Under stress, the body's consumption of magnesium increases.
 Low levels can contribute to increased muscle tension, restless muscles, and cramping sensations.